ashishrana160796/Concise-Interview-Prep/Database-Management/README.md

 ```
 * Indexes, way to store & search records in table.
 Records are retrieved in two ways either by ROWID or full table scan.
 Maintain uniqueness in database, boosts searching performance.
 * Address field of a index is called ROWID.
 Internally generated & maintained in binary values.
 Format of row id, BBBBBBB.RRRR.FFFF
-  * BBBBBBB(7): block number on which the record isstored.
+  * BBBBBBB(7): block number on which the record is stored.
   * RRRR: unique record number in each data block.
   * FFFF: unique number given by oracle engine to each data file.
 * Duplicate vs Unique indexes, unique doesn't allow duplicate values for indexed columns.
 Simple & Composite Indexes exist